Real-4339/UDTP/Documentation/doc2.typ

 number and i have two the same seq nums but diff packets, they will be acked both, but, there is a very small chance that this will happen.

-The probability of a packet being lost and peer A not getting an ack is 0.25% for each packet, approx. I receive packets from 0 to 16 packets at a time, and if I don’t get an ack for a packet sent within 3 seconds, I retransmit it, but if peer B doesn’t acknowledge the packets, then peer A simply can’t send new ones, i.e.~for peer B to receive new packets it has to respond to the old ones.
+The likelihood of a packet encountering loss and peer A failing to receive an acknowledgment stands at approximately 25% for each individual packet.
+I receive packets in batches ranging from 0 to 16 at a given time.
+In the event that an acknowledgment is not received within a 3-second timeframe for a transmitted packet,
+initiates a retransmission.
+However, it is imperative to note that if peer B fails to acknowledge the received packets,
+peer A is precluded from dispatching new ones.
+Consequently, for peer B to gain access to new packets, it is requisite that it responds to the previously transmitted ones.

+In a simulated test scenario designed to approximate a specific use case, consider the following parameters: a Retransmission Time-Out (RTO) of 3000ms and a Round-Trip Time (RTT) of 2ms.
+The ensuing analysis involves the calculation of probabilities based on the established assumptions.

+Within a window size of 16 packets, only 4 acknowledgments (acks) are received, implying the loss of 12 packets.
+Subsequently, 4 acks are received within a 2ms interval, prompting Peer A to transmit an additional 4 packets.
+However, a single acknowledgment is obtained in return, leading to the transmission of one more packet.
+Consequently, the duration from the initiation of the initial packet transmission to this point totals approximately 5ms.

+At this stage, 15 packets remain unacknowledged, resulting in a current acknowledgment reception rate of 25%.
+This implies the potential transmission of a new packet contingent upon acknowledgment receipt.
+If an acknowledgment is not received, a retransmission of all 15 unacknowledged packets ensues, possibly followed by the transmission of a new packet.

+Persisting in this iterative process, the focus turns to determining the probability of not receiving an acknowledgment for the first packet among the 16.
+This calculation involves considering the cumulative probabilities of not receiving acknowledgments for each successive packet within the given window size.

+$ (1 - (1/16 * 15/16 * 14/16 * 13/16)) * 100 = 95,83% $

+All that process repeats, and chance that peer A wont get ack for the first packet getting lower and lower...